GeospatialCentroid/bird_flu_cattle/README.md

 This GeoJSON file can be created using https://geojson.io.
 A brief outline of how to create this file at the given web address is as follows:
    - Navigate to the farm location by using an address in the search bar
    - Use the polygon tool (the square icon) to create shapes outlining each pen denoted in the .csv file
-   - After creating each pen polygon, **click** within the shape to reveal a pop-up, enter 'id' (without quotes) into the left table cell, enter the pen number in the right table cell, click **Save** from within the popup.
+   - After creating each pen polygon, **click** within the shape to reveal a pop-up, enter 'id' (without quotes) into the left table cell (adding the attribute 'id'), enter the pen number in the right table cell, click **Save** from within the popup.
+      - These 'id' numbers are used to join the pen number to the appropriate pen location
    - After adding all pens (with 'id' numbers), click **Save** on the top left of the interface.
 This will save a GeoJSON file to your computer.
 You will be able to reopen this within https://geojson.io to continue to edit the map, if needed.
+   - Note: If you'd like to see additional attributes in the popup, you can add them.
+And if you assign an attribute named 'name', this will appear on the map next to the 'id'.

 ## Running the App
 Once you have both required files on your computer, make sure they are saved in the same directory.
 Navigate to https://geospatialcentroid.github.io/bird_flu_cattle.
 Within your file system, navigate to the folder where the required files are saved and drag them, in turn, to the file input field of the application.